mdbecker/pixi_jupyter_container/README.md

 ├── Dockerfile
 ├── LICENSE
 ├── README.md
-├── ci-cd.yml
 ├── docker-compose.yml
 ├── pixi.toml
 ├── pixi.lock
 └── start.sh
 ```

-*Note:* The file `pixi.lock` is generated automatically during every build to capture the exact versions of all installed dependencies.
+*Note:* The file `pixi.lock` is generated automatically during every build, capturing exact versions of all installed dependencies.

 ## Dependency Management

 Environment dependencies are defined in `pixi.toml`:

 - **Modify package versions here:** Edit `pixi.toml` to add, remove, or adjust dependencies.
-- **Latest Versions on Every Build:** The container always pulls the most up-to-date versions from external sources.
-For example, the Dockerfile downloads the latest Pixi binary by querying GitHub’s API, and the Ubuntu base image is referenced without a fixed digest.
+- **Latest Versions on Every Build:** The container fetches the most current versions from external sources during builds.
+For example, the Dockerfile queries GitHub's API to download the latest Pixi binary, and the Ubuntu base image is always pulled using the `latest` tag.
-- **Lock File Snapshot:** Every build regenerates `pixi.lock` so you can see exactly which versions were installed.
-This allows you to review changes over time and pin any dependencies if needed.
+- **Lock File Snapshot:** Every build regenerates `pixi.lock`, capturing exact versions of all dependencies installed.
+This helps you track changes over time and pin specific dependencies as needed.

 ### Manually Generating `pixi.lock`